German Sourdough Rye Beer Dutch Oven Bread

 Enter Ireland.
 Bakeries, when I arrived here (there was no Lidl fresh bread counter yet) had a few different kinds of white bread, all equally flavourless, and Soda Bread.
 Which felt like heaven the first time, with soup, after having had only baguette for a year in France and longing for something more wholesome, but got old very quickly.
 To me, it tastes like fish.
 In a kind of cake.
 Crumbly, not suited to pairing with cheese, which is my favourite way to eat bread, getting stale very quickly.

-Sure, making my own Soda Bread with molasses and raisins is a lovely way of improving it (Let me know if you’d like that recipe), but still, not ideal with cheese.
+Sure, making my own Sourdough Pumpkin Soda Bread with Protein is a lovely way of improving it, but still, not ideal with cheese.

 So what’s a spoiled German bread lover to do?
 Make my own, of course!